jdheyburn/jdheyburn.co.uk/content/blog/who-goes-blogging-4-content-structure-and-refactoring/index.md

 ---
-date: 2020-03-24
+date: 2020-03-31
-title: "Who Goes Blogging 4: Content Structure & Refactoring"
+title: "Who Goes Blogging 4.1: Content Structure & Refactoring"
 description: Performing refactoring and reorganising how my Hugo website is structured
 type: posts
 images:
+  - images/jdheyburn_co_uk_card.png
+categories:
-  - images/github-actions-build.png
+    - hugo
 tags:
   - bash
-draft: true
+  - content-organisation
 ---

 So far in this series we've been looking at the infrastructure behind the Hugo website, but I haven't looked into improving the content layout of the site.
 Some of the improvements I want to make are:

 1. Moving content articles from a flat structure to a leaf bundle
 1. Rename content section to **blog** from **posts**
-1. Updating to the latest `hugo-coder` theme version
+1. Upgrading `hugo-coder` theme and `hugo` version
+1. Adding a table of contents to the pages
+1. ... and further improvements as I find them

+This post will cover items 1-2, the others will be in a follow up post.

 ## Content Article Reorganising